How to Export WooCommerce Orders to CSV, Excel, or XML

 - Refund Author Email: The email address of the user that made the refund.

-Any other information added as a custom field to the order appears in Available Data › Custom Fields:
+Any other information added as a custom field to WooCommerce orders appears in Available Data › Custom Fields:

 - _date_completed: Exports a Unix timestamp of when the order was completed.

-Other fields attached to the order would appear under this section.
+Other fields attached to WooCommerce orders appear under this section.
 This is an incomplete list with the most relevant export fields:

 - Prices Include Tax: Wether the prices include the tax or not.
 Exports